imixs/imixs-marty/src/site/markdown/plugins/spaceplugin.md

-#The SpacePlugin Guide WildFly
+# The SpacePlugin

-The SpacePlugin is a system plugin running only in the system workflow group 'space'.
+The SpacePlugin is a system plugin running only in the system workflow groups 'space' and 'process'.

-The plugin computes and updates the child and parent information of a space within his hierarchical order.
+The plugin computes and updates the attributes of a space with in a hierarchical order.

     org.imixs.marty.plugins.SpacePlugin